jorop/landscaping-docs/docs/heights.md

 ### High Detail Z Scale

 The vertical scale will be calculated automatically to perserve the most detail, using the maximum available Unreal Engine Landscape vertical resolution.
 Defaults to `true`.
+This should be set to `false` when extending or updating the heightmaps.

 ### Custom Landscape Z Scale

-Use this for areas with low altitude difference to correct wrong slope calculation of Marketplace Landscape Materials (like Brushify or PLE).
+Use this for areas with low altitude difference or when extending or updating the landscape.
 Defaults to `100`.
+For understanding the technical reason for this, please consult [Calculating Heightmap Z Scale](https://docs.unrealengine.com/5.1/en-US/landscape-technical-guide-in-unreal-engine/).

 ### Import as Mesh